 Comparing DPM Particle Types: A Quick Guide

-Ansys Fluent gives you five main particle types to choose from.
+The software, ANSYS Fluent, provides five main particle types to choose from.
 Each type has a different purpose and follows different physics rules.
 Before we explain them one by one, let’s look at a quick comparison.

 | Particle Type | Main Job (What it does) | Best For (Example Use) |